Which new Amazon Fire HD 8 tablet should you pick up?

 |Slate

 As you can see, there isn't that much that separates these two versions of the Fire HD 8.
-They look the same, feel the same, weigh the same, and can even share accessories like cases and covers.
-The most significant differences are on the inside (RAM and charging capabilities), and the outside (color options).
+They look the same, feel the same, weigh the same, and even share accessories like cases and covers.
+The most significant differences are inside (RAM and charging capabilities) and outside (color options).
 But that's really about it.

 What improvements do these devices share?
 Amazon Fire HD 8 vs. 8 Plus